Grasmere (village)

-Grasmere is a village and tourist destination in Cumbria, England, in the centre of the Lake District, named after its adjacent lake.
+Grasmere is a village and former civil parish, now in the parish of Lakes, in the Westmorland and Furness district of Cumbria, England, and situated in the centre of the Lake District and named after its adjacent lake.
 Grasmere lies within the historic county of Westmorland.
-In 1961, the civil parish had a population of 1,029.
-The Ambleside and Grasmere ward was 4,475 in the 2011 census and estimated at 4,592 in 2019.
-The Lake Poets: William and Dorothy Wordsworth lived in Grasmere for 14 years and called it "the loveliest spot that man hath ever found."
+The Ambleside and Grasmere ward had an estimated population of 4,592 in 2019.
+William and Dorothy Wordsworth, the 'Lake Poets', lived in Grasmere for 14 years and called it "the loveliest spot that man hath ever found."

-Etymology
+Toponymy

 One possibility is "the lake (mere) flanked by grass."
 Although early spellings with "Grys-" or "Gris(s)-" might suggest Old Norse "griss", meaning "young pig" as the first element, evidence points to the Old English/Old Norse "gres", meaning grass, with the modern form influenced by Standard English.
 The medial "-s(s)e-" may, as suggested by Ekwall, point to the Old Norse "gres-saer" or "grass-lake" as the original name.
 The element "mere" refers to a still extant word meaning "lake" or "pool".

 Geography

 The village is on the River Rothay, which flows into Grasmere lake about 1/3 mi to the south.
 The village is overlooked from the north-west by the rocky hill of Helm Crag, popularly known as The Lion and the Lamb or the Old Lady at the organ.
 These names derive from the shape of rock formations on its summit, depending on the side from which it is viewed.

-The several walks that begin in the village include the ascent of Helm Crag, a longer route up to Fairfield, and a moderate 200-metre ascent to Easedale Tarn.
+The several walks that begin in the village include the ascent of Helm Crag, a longer route up to Fairfield, and a moderate 600' (200-metre) ascent to Easedale Tarn.
 The village is also on the route of Alfred Wainwright's Coast to Coast Walk.

 The main A591 road connects Grasmere to the Vale of Keswick over Dunmail Raise to the north, and to Ambleside to the south.
 In other directions, Grasmere is surrounded by high ground.
 (At Christmas 2015, the A591 was washed away on the Keswick side of Dunmail Raise, causing traffic to make a long detour.
 It reopened in May 2016.)
 To the west, a long ridge comes down from High Raise and contains the lesser heights of Blea Rigg and Silver How.
 To the east, Grasmere is bordered by the western ridge of the Fairfield horseshoe.

 Transport

 Grasmere lies on the main A591 road between Keswick and Kendal.

-It is served by the Stagecoach 555 bus service connecting towns such as Keswick and Lancaster.
-In summer it is also served by a Stagecoach open-top double-decker 599 service, which runs between Grasmere and Bowness-on-Windermere.
+The town is well-connected by public transport, primarily served by the Stagecoach 555 bus service.
+This service links Grasmere with various towns, including Keswick, Ambleside, Kendal, and Lancaster.
+Additionally, Stagecoach operates an open-top bus service, known as the 599 or 'Lakesider,' providing a scenic journey connecting Grasmere with Bowness via Ambleside.
+It is also served by Service X8 from Chorley to Keswick.